About Wild Macaw Association

 Scarlet Macaw and Biodiversity Conservation (2014 – present)

 A new Scarlet Macaw and biodiversity conservation program was launched in 2014 by Wild Macaw Association to replace the reintroduction project that ended in 2014.
-We have continued the monitoring and study of the released Scarlet Macaws and their wild-born offspring, which has been an ongoing project since 2002, including behavioral and ecological research.
-Our new Scarlet Macaw and biodiversity conservation program also includes the following projects: wild parrot rescue and rehabilitation, parrot welfare awareness, biological corridors, biodiversity monitoring, camera trapping, community development, and ecotourism.
+We have continued the monitoring and study of the released Scarlet Macaws and their wild-born offspring, an ongoing project since 2002, including behavioral and ecological research.
+Our new program also includes the following projects: wild parrot rescue and rehabilitation, reforestation and biological corridors, biodiversity monitoring, camera trapping, community development, and ecotourism.

 Board of Directors